tomasbjerre/git-changelog-lib/README.md

 # Git Release Notes [![Build Status](https://travis-ci.org/tomasbjerre/git-changelog-lib.svg?branch=master)](https://travis-ci.org/tomasbjerre/git-changelog-lib)

 This is a library for generating a changelog, or releasenotes, from a GIT repository.
-It can also be run as a standalone program.
+It can also be run as a standalone program, Gradle plugin, Maven plugin or Jenkins plugin.

 It is fully configurable with a [Mustache](http://mustache.github.io/) template.
 There are some templates used for testing available [here](https://github.com/tomasbjerre/git-changelog/tree/master/src/test/resources/templates) and the results [here](https://github.com/tomasbjerre/git-changelog/tree/master/src/test/resources/assertions).